Dream of the Endless in The Sandman/Aziraphale and Crowley in Good Omens

 Good Omens (8.0)

 After the death of Good Omens co-author Sir Terry Pratchett, Gaiman decided to take the bull by the horns and spearhead the long-gestating TV series himself.
-With Gaiman as showrunner, the series is a perfect translation and update of the fantasy-comedy story, which follows unlikely friends Aziraphale the angel (Michael Sheen) and Crowley the demon (David Tennant) as they attempt to avert Armageddon.
-By popular demand, a second season is on its way to Amazon Prime.
+Sporting Gaiman as showrunner, the series is a peerless translation and update of the fantasy-comedy story, which follows unlikely friends Aziraphale the angel (Michael Sheen) and Crowley the demon (David Tennant) as they attempt to avert Armageddon.
+We just need season 3 to give the Ineffable Husbands a happy ending for this to be a truly perfect show.

 Lucifer (8.1)